Military history of Haiti: Latter 20th century

 Some professionalization of the army continued for a few years after the United States occupation, but Haiti's political structure deteriorated rapidly after 1934, weakening civilmilitary relations and ultimately affecting the character of the armed forces.
 After the coup of 1946 and after Colonel Paul E. Magloire's election to the presidency in 1950, the army again assumed a political role.
 This development divided the army internally, and it set the stage for François Duvalier's ascent to power in late 1957 (see Politics and the Military, 1934–57, ch.
 6).

 During the three decades of despotic Duvalier rule, a parallel security force, the VSN (commonly known as Tonton Macoute) emerged.
 The Duvaliers maintained control of the country through this brutal force, which was independent of the armed forces.
 Both Duvaliers lacked military experience; still, they managed to neutralize the army's influence through intimidation, bribery, and political maneuvering.
 The Duvaliers also managed to stave off a number of low-level opposition plots and invasion attempts, mostly during the 1960s.

+Korean War (1951–54)

+At the time of the Korean War, the United States Deputy Representative at the United Nations Ernest A. Gross approached several member states for voluntary troop contributions to the United Nations police action in the Korean Peninsula.
+The Representative of Haiti, Ambassador Ernest G. Chauvet, informed Gross that his government at the time did not have a standing "army"; In the early 1950s, the Haitian Armed Forces were the "Haitian Guard" or «Garde d'Haïti» (successor to the Gendarmerie of Haiti), which was closer to a gendarmerie than an army.
+Chauvet still offered to gather volunteers "without difficulty", who would be trained and transported by others.

+By late 1951 Haiti would be one of only 6 nations to offered specific contingents to the already present UN Forces in Korea, upon request from the Collective Measures Committee (CMC) under Article 43.
+A small contingent of Haitian combat troops, embedded with U.S. forces, would join the war against the communist forces of North Korea and China.
+In 1955, the United States Department of the Army would present military decoration to 10 members of Latin American Forces: Colonel Roger Villedrouin of Haiti would be awarded the Legion of Merit presented by President Dwight D. Eisenhower.